Bieber, Swift big winners at slimy Kids' Choice Awards

 Swift "rocketed to the top of the music industry, but still keeps her feet on the ground," Obama said about the 22-year-old country singer, calling her "someone who is going to keep making sparks fly for all of us in the years ahead."

-Other winners included made-for-TV band Big Time Rush, named favourite music group.
+Other winners included made-for-TV band Big Time Rush, named favorite music group.

-Selena Gomez, 19, was named favourite female singer for her work with pop band The Scene, as well as favourite TV actress in the "Wizards of Waverly Place," which ended its run on the Disney Channel earlier this year.
+Selena Gomez, 19, was named favorite female singer for her work with pop band The Scene, as well as favorite TV actress in the "Wizards of Waverly Place," which ended its run on the Disney Channel earlier this year.

 Nickelodeon's "Victorious" was named top TV show.